5 Facts of Ice-Cold Planet Uranus [Infographic]

 Voyager 2 did a flyby of Uranus in 1986.
 This spacecraft promptly sent the images back to Earth before moving on.

-In these photos, you can see its 9 bright rings, bluish glow, and an unusual tilt.
+In these photos, you can see its 9 bright rings, bluish glow, and unusual tilt.
 Other than NASA’s Voyager 2, what we know of Uranus is all by telescope.

 So, what do we know about Uranus?
+Today, you’ll learn 5 facts of the ice-cold planet known as Uranus

 1. Uranus is the 7th planet away from the sun